On this page: Preparing for treatment | Surgery | Radiotherapy | Chemotherapy | Palliative treatment | Targeted treatment | Immunotherapy | Key points

 If the cancer affects the submandibular gland or the sublingual gland, the gland will be removed, along with some surrounding tissue.
 Nerves controlling the tongue and lower part of the face may be damaged, causing some loss of function.
 If the cancer is in a minor salivary gland, it may be removed with endoscopic surgery.

 Some tumours found in the salivary glands are benign, but these are removed using the same surgical techniques.

 "I was diagnosed with cancer after I felt recurring pain in my front left jaw.
 I had intrusive surgery, which meant my facial nerve was cut, causing paralysis in my face, but I am currently free of the cancer." – Geoff (salivary gland cancer)

-Your doctor may advise you to have surgery if the tumour isn’t too close to your brain, eyes or major blood vessels.
-The aim of surgery is to remove all of the tumour and a small area of normal tissue.
+Your doctor may advise you to have surgery if the tumour isn't too close to your brain or major blood vessels.
+The aim of surgery is to remove all of the tumour and a small area of normal tissue to obtain clear margins.

-The type of surgery depends on the location of the tumour and, in the case of paranasal sinus cancer, the affected sinuses.
+The type of surgery depends on the location of the tumour and, if you have paranasal sinus cancer, the affected sinuses.

 Different types of surgery for nasal cancer include:

 - maxillectomy – removes part or all of the upper jaw (maxilla), possibly including the upper teeth, part of the eye socket and/or the nasal cavity

 - craniofacial resection – removes tissue between the eyes, requiring a cut along the side of the nose

 - lateral rhinotomy – requires cuts along the edge of the nose to gain access to the nasal cavity and sinuses